bonitasoft/bonita-labs-doc/md/architecture.md

 The backend server polls data, creates process mining models, and serves the REST APIs.

 :::info
-ICI Server is secured by https and a security token to only allow requests from Bonita server.
+BICI Server is secured by https and a security token to only allow requests from Bonita server.
 Calls with other origins are rejected with a 403 (Forbidden) response code.
 :::

 ### BICI storage

-It stores ICI data and predictive models, and it relies on Elasticsearch engine.
+It stores BICI data and predictive models, and it relies on Elasticsearch engine.

-### BICI Configuration Living Application
+### _BICI Configuration_ Living Application

 This Living Application is used to configure the processes.

-### BICI Operation Management Living Application
+### _BICI Operation Management_ Living Application

 This Living Application is used to display case execution information and predictions to the Operation Managers.